king-11/Jarvis11/README.md

-# Telegram Bots
+# Jarvis11
-This repository contains the source code of the telegram bots developed and used by the COPS Dev Group.
+This repository contains the source code of a telegram bot

 ## Setting Up